Skip to content

 JavaScript is ubiquitous

 The developer communities for JavaScript and Node.js are huge, which means there is a large amount of expertise and resources available to speed development.
-Current versions of Node.js provide access to modern JavaScript language features.
+Current versions of Node.js and ApostropheCMS provide access to modern JavaScript features like ECMAScript Modules (ESM), enabling cleaner and more maintainable code.
 And with a customizable webpack build at project level, you can achieve the same results for all browsers.
 Good examples include async/await, the spread syntax, and the const and let keywords.
 For more, watch ES6 and Beyond: writing better code with Modern JavaScript.

 Vue.js: Javascript in the UI